jlyonsmith/HowTo/Procedures/Branching.md

 Releasing software is not a perfect art.
 There will be bugs and last minute gotchas that will crop up.
 The approach outlined above is flexible enough to adapt to odd eventualities, but simple enough that you won't get yourself in a horrible mess.

-Don't forget to encourage engineers to rebase their commits to simplify your commit logs.
+Don't forget to encourage engineers to rebase, i.e. squash, their commits to simplify your commit logs.
 Lastly, if things go horribly wrong, you can usually fix things with some interactive rebasing and merging.